PACK-Solutions/kommand/README.md

 Kommand
 ======

-A tiny, dependency‑light Command Bus for Kotlin/JVM.
-It helps you model application behavior as Commands handled by dedicated Handlers, with optional Middleware to intercept, log, validate, or transform execution.
-Results are returned in a simple wrapper so your application code stays explicit and testable.
+A tiny, dependency‑light Mediator for Kotlin/JVM.
+It helps you model application behavior as Commands and Queries handled by dedicated Handlers, with optional
+Middleware
+to intercept, log, validate, or transform execution.
+Results are returned explicitly so your application code stays clear and testable.

 What this library is for

-- Encapsulate actions as Command objects with a single handler each
+- Encapsulate actions as Command objects with a single handler each, and reads as Query objects
-- Centralize dispatching through a CommandBus
+- Centralize dispatching through a Mediator
-- Compose cross‑cutting concerns using Middleware (e.g., logging, metrics, tracing, validation)
+- Compose cross‑cutting concerns using Middleware (e.g., logging, metrics, tracing, validation) for commands and queries

 Highlights

-- Minimal surface: Command, CommandHandler, CommandBus (with SimpleCommandBus implementation), CommandMiddleware, DomainEvent, CommandResult
+- Minimal surface: Command, CommandHandler, Mediator, CommandMiddleware, DomainEvent, CommandResult, Query, QueryHandler, QueryMiddleware
 - Optional: DomainEventPublisher, MessageOutboxRepository, OutboxMiddleware, OutboxPublisher for the outbox pattern
-- EventDispatcher to route published domain events to one or many handlers
+- EventDispatchingMiddleware for in-process, synchronous projections via EventDispatcher
 - Straightforward generics for typed results
 - No reflection, no magic — just Kotlin